Nik Sharif Haseefy

-Nik Muhammad Sharif Haseefy bin Mohd Lazim (born 30 May 1997) is a Malaysian professional footballer who plays as a midfielder for Malaysian Super League club Immigration.
+Nik Muhammad Sharif Haseefy bin Mohd Lazim (born 30 May 1997) is a Malaysian professional footballer who plays as a midfielder for Malaysia Super League club Terengganu.

 Club career

 Pahang

 Born in Kuantan, Pahang, Sharif began his career with Pahang academy or youth team before being promoted to the senior team in 2018.
 He made his professional debut on 25 June 2019 in a 2–5 loss at away to Selangor F.C.
 On 26 September 2020, Sharif scored his first senior goal against Kedah.
 He made 10 appearances in the second season and scored 3 goals.

 Selangor

 On 19 December 2020, Sharif completed transfer Selangor.

 Terengganu

 On 30 May 2022, Sharif joined Terengganu on a half-year loan.
 On 27 December 2022, Sharif completed a permanent transfer to Terengganu, signing a two-year contract.